jonathanjafari/nhanes_inferential_2021_23/README.md

 **Variables:** DMDMARTZ (marital status), DMDEDUC2 (education)

+**Why this test:** Both variables are categorical, so a Chi-square test of independence was appropriate.

 **Recoding/Cleaning:**
 - DMDMARTZ: Married (1) vs Not married (0); remove 77, 99
 - DMDEDUC2: Bachelor's+ (1) vs < Bachelor's (0); remove 7, 9